SaraIrving/Midterm/lib/project-kickoff.md

 - tackle twilio
 - design

+- they click place order, the form replaced with thank you message. x .25
+- change banner to read: Please wait while order is being confirmed.. x .000
+- It would be nice for banner to have . . . loading animation x .25
+- dashboard test orders from fresh, make sure the orders display in proper order .25
+- responsive **** x 2hrs
+- As an admin, would be necessary to add or edit the menu **** x 2 - 4
+- Change formatting of how drinks are displayed ** .75
+- As an admin, would be nice to offer specials **** 1 - 3 --
+- actually add google maps instead of a photo of a map ** 2 - 5 --

+- presentation prep, fake presentation x .75
+- presentation + briefing for tomorrow x 1

+5.25 hrs
+3.25 hrs

+~ 8.5

 ## MVP vs MVD
 - There is a concept in development of an MVP, the Minimum Viable Product